 Email · 202-795-9301

-Brown’s practice areas include libel and invasion of privacy, copyright, newsgathering, and pre-publication review.
-He is a lecturer at the University of Virginia Law School, co-directing its First Amendment Clinic, and he is an adjunct faculty member in Georgetown University’s master’s program in professional studies in journalism.
-Brown remains of counsel at BakerHostetler.
+He is a lecturer at the University of Virginia Law School, co-directing its First Amendment Clinic, and a former adjunct faculty member in Georgetown University’s master’s program in professional studies in journalism.

-Brown has been published in The Wall Street Journal, The Washington Post, The American Lawyer, The Economist, USA Today, Legal Times, Communications Lawyer and The National Law Journal, among others.
+Brown has been published in The New York Times, The Wall Street Journal, The Washington Post, The Guardian, The Economist, USA Today, and The National Law Journal, among other publications.

 Prior to joining Baker & Hostetler, Brown worked as a federal court reporter for Legal Times and as a newsroom assistant to David Broder at The Washington Post.

-Brown received a J.D. from Yale Law School, earned a master’s in English Literature from Harvard University, where he was a Mellon Fellow in the Humanities, and was awarded a bachelor’s degree in English Literature from Stanford University.
+Brown received a J.D. from Yale Law School, a master’s in English Literature from Harvard University, where he was a Mellon Fellow in the Humanities, and a bachelor’s degree in English Literature from Stanford University.

-Brown and his wife, Amy B. Rifkind, an attorney specializing in commercial real estate at Arnold & Porter LLP, live in Washington with their two children.
+Brown and his wife, Amy B. Rifkind, an attorney at Arnold & Porter, live in Washington with their two children.

 Admitted to practice in D.C.